Zeiss Victory HT 10x42 Review

 The Zeiss Victory HT earned one of the top overall scores in our testing and was the second-best for the three high-end models we tested.
 We used seven different tests to calculate those overall scores.
 You can read about how the Zeiss Victory HT did in each of those tests below.

 Like all of the high-end models we tested, the Victory HT earned a perfect score of 10 out of 10 in both our clarity and brightness testing.
 All three of our high-end models produced exceptionally bright and clear images.
-If you're going to spend $2500 on a pair of binoculars you can pretty much be guaranteed you'll get first-class image quality, and the Victory HT is no exception.
-Whether you're searching for warblers in the afternoon or scouting for shorebirds at dawn, the Victory HT will give you a near perfect, bright image.
+If you're going to spend this much on a pair of binoculars, you can pretty much be guaranteed you'll get first-class image quality, and the Victory HT delivers.
+Whether you're searching for warblers in the afternoon or scouting for shorebirds at dawn, the Victory HT will give you a near-perfect, bright image.

 Ease of Adjustment

-The Victory HT again scored a perfect 10 out of 10 in our ease of adjustment testing.
+The Victory HT again scored a perfect 10 in our ease of adjustment testing.
 Like all of our high-end models, it has a nice, fine-tuned focus knob that allows for fast focusing when trying to see a fast-moving bird.
-It also has The eyecups screw in and out and have very d stopping points, allowing for easy adjustment and making it easy to make sure they're even.
-This is very similar to the eyecups on the Swarovski EL and much better than the eyecups on the Leica Notctivid.
+The eyecups screw in and out, allowing for easy adjustment and making it easy to get them even.
+This is very similar to the eyecups on the Swarovski EL and much better than the eyecups on the Leica Noctivid.

 One area where the Victory HT separated itself from the rest of the high-end models was its diopter adjustment.
 It has a small knob behind the main focus knob that adjusts the diopter.
-This knob is fairly easy to move but is still small and stiff enough that you won't move it accidentally.
+This knob is fairly easy to move but is still small and stiff enough to avoid accidentally moving it.
 The Swarovski and Leica models use a main focus knob that can be pulled back to switch over to adjust the diopter.
 This works well but is more susceptible to accidental adjustment than the diopter knob of the Victory HT.

 Field of View and Close Focus Range

-The Victory HT is slightly behind its high-end counterparts in terms of field of view.
+The Victory HT is slightly behind its high-end counterparts regarding field of view.
 The 10x magnification version provides a 330-foot field of view at 1000 yards, whereas the Swarovski and Leica models provide 336 feet and 376 feet, respectively.